peterhinch/micropython-tft-gui/README.md

 library.
 The test programs require a ctrl-D before import.

 Instructions on creating font and icon files may be found in the README for the TFT driver.

+# Icons

+Most classes use graphics primitives to draw objects on the screen.
+A few employ icons: this is arguably prettier but involves large icon files which must be frozen as bytecode.
+Objects drawn with graphics primitives are scalable.
+Further properties such as colors can efficiently be changed at runtime: to achieve this with an icon-based object would require a set of colored icons to be created at design time.
+The library is usable without the icon classes.

+Instructions and a utility for creating icon files may be found on Robert Hammelrath's TFT driver site (see below).

 # Concepts